BioMedIA/dHCP-release-notes/index.md

 use this data or the pipelines please cite the appropriate publications as detailed in the [How to cite](cite.html) notes.

-The project to date has successfully completed over 800 neonatal scans and 300 fetal scans.
-Further data releases are planned - these will be announced on the dHCP website when they are ready.

 <!---
 ## News